-We will provide safe and clean facilities that support the educational goals of the district.
+We will provide safe and clean facilities that support the district's educational goals.

-TTUSD uses Marzano's High Reliability Schools Framework to reach our goals as explained in the LCAP.
-The dashboard shows the areas for growth are in the subgroups of SED and English learners in ELA, Math, and chronic absenteeism.
+TTUSD uses Marzano's High-Reliability Schools Framework to reach our goals, as explained in the LCAP.
+The dashboard shows the areas for growth in the subgroups of SED and English learners in ELA, Math, and chronic absenteeism.

-To address the areas of need, Title funds are used for positions or partial positions to provide additional services to SED EL and as risk students.
+To address the areas of need, Title funds are used for positions or partial positions to provide additional services to SED EL and at Promise students.
 These include; District ELD Coordinator, site ELD Coordinators, Site Intervention teachers, and Instructional Aides.
-Other uses of federal funds include the District Literacy Innovation Team, which is a collaboration of school, district, and community leaders which uses improvement science to implement change ideas related to the needs of students who are socio-economically disadvantaged, books, materials, fees for tests, technology, and other resources dedicated for SED and EL student needs.
-Lastly, Federal funding is used to ensure that Principals, Teachers, and instructional aides receive high quality professional learning focused on the needs of our ELs and SED students.
+Other uses of federal funds include the District Literacy Innovation Team, which is a collaboration of school, district, and community leaders that uses improvement science to implement change ideas related to the needs of socio-economically disadvantaged students, books, materials, fees for tests, technology, and other resources dedicated for SED and EL student needs.
+Lastly, Federal funding is used to ensure that Principals, Teachers, and instructional aides receive high-quality professional learning focused on the needs of our ELs and SED students.